ninjafiveo/Codecademy_Git_and_GitHub/2_Basic_Git_Workflow/4_Learn_Git_Quiz/learn_git_quiz.md

-# Q1 In Git, a commit
+# Q1: In Git, a commit

-A. Temporarily stores changes from the staging area in the repository
+A. Temporarily stores changes from the staging area in the repository<br>
-B. Permanently stores changes from the staging area in the repository
+B. Permanently stores changes from the staging area in the repository<br>
-C. Records only code with correct syntax
+C. Records only code with correct syntax<br>
-D. Saves every file in your working directory
+D. Saves every file in your working directory<br>

 Answer: B: Permanently stores changes from the staging area in the repository

-# Q2 The output below is typical of which command?
+# Q2: The output below is typical of which command?
 ```
 commit bda95786432d142bbff996ad32045fa4f32ec619
 Author: codecademy <ccuser@codecademy.com>
 Date: on Nov 16 13:13:33 2015 -0500
 First commit
 ```
-A. git status
+A. git status<br>
-B. git add filename
+B. git add filename<br>
-C. git log
+C. git log<br>
-D. git diff
+D. git diff<br>

 Answer: C. git log

-# Q3 The command “git status” shows
+# Q3: The command “git status” shows

 A. Untracked files and file changes staged for commit
 B. Untracked files only